SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 	}

 This JSON object is then presented to the LLM of Aiden together with very detailed, context specific instructions and explanations.
 The instructions for the Driving Coach has already been discussed [above](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#instructions).
 Especially for the telemetry-based coaching they are very important, because they contain a lot of information about driving technique, which may be not available to an LLM in this level of detail.
 The instructions are based on my own experiences for a smooth, natural and fast driving style.
 They are not suitable to become an alien, since this type of drivers typically are using special driving techniques that won't work in a real car, for example.
 However, you can change the instructions for Aiden, so that it steers you in a direction of any driving style, but this can be very time-consuming process.
 Welcome in the exciting world of *prompt engineering*.

+### About attention deficits, hallucinations and other funny stuff

+The Driving Coach does not tell you the truth all the time and occasionally even makes things up.
+Therefore always double check the recommendations and instructions given by the Coach against your own experiences and expectations.
+However, the deviations from the "truth" are sometimes very sublte and hard to detect.
+But what is the reason for this:

+  1. A large language model simulates intelligence.
+Although it is doing this really well, the consant feedback loop of self-aware thinking is missing.
+An LLM does not really understand the topic it is talking about, it just derives the probability of words in the given context.
+Since there is also random factor in play, it can happen, that an LLM creates answers that sound totally plausible, but are utterly wrong.

+  2. LLMs, especially non-premium models, can also have something called attention deficit.
+They are not good in following multiple, mostly indepedent chain of thoughts at the same time.
+The Driving Coach is provided with a lot of data, when you interact with him.
+Standings, handling information, session and car state, telemetry information, just to name a few.
+It is therefore possible that the Coach is not using an important information, although it is available.
+Sometimes it helps in this case to tell the Coach that he has this informtion and he will work with it then.

+  3. Especially in the case of telemetry based coaching it is very important that the data quality is as good as it can get.
+The Coach will be provided with a high level condensed summary of the telemetry data (see above) to work with.
+To create this summary the telemetry data is split along the defined sections of the given track.
+If this sections are not well set, for example, if the car is already under full braking before the the corner starting point, the Coach will derive funny things from it.
+You have been warned...

+In summary work with the Coach as you would work with ChatGPT.
+Always use your own brain as well.
+As LLMs get smarter, especially with the upcoming multi-level reasoning models like OpenAIs o1, we will see big improvements here.
+With its architecture, Simulator Controller is prepared to participate from this development.

 ## Troubleshooting

 For some tips n tricks for the best voice recognition experience, see the [corresponding chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#troubleshooting) in the documentation of Jona.

-A typical problem, which might happen, is that the Driving Coach does not wait with its answer until you have finished your question.
+A typical problem which shows up in conversations with Aiden, is, that the Driving Coach does not wait with its answer until you have finished your question.
 This happens especially, when you are formulating very long questions.
-In this case, use the *Push-To-Talk* method "Hold & Press", which will prevent this.
+In this case, use the *Push-To-Talk* method "Hold & Talk", which will prevent this.

+Another important aspect is the support for different languages, which are in theory supported by Simulator Controller.
+Although an LLM can support multiple languages at the same time, only premium models and for the most part paid models have been trained with enough international data.
+Therefore I strongly recommend to use English as your conversation language with Aiden, especially when using a free or even an open souce model.

-As said above, using the "Azure" voice recognition engine is strongly recommend, because of its superior quality.
+As said above, using the "Azure" or the "Google" voice recognition engine is strongly recommended, because of its superior quality.
 When using the "Dektop" service, which is builtin to the Windows operating system, you will encounter wrong recognitions here and there, esppecially when formulating long questions.
 To get the best recognition quality with the "Desktop" recognition engine, you can train your computer for your pronounciation.
 Follow the instructions found in the [Microsoft documentation](https://support.microsoft.com/en-us/windows/use-voice-recognition-in-windows-83ff75bd-63eb-0b6c-18d4-6fae94050571).